 I don’t think so.

-I consider minimum fun money as part of a bare-bones budget.
+I consider minimum fun money to be part of a bare-bones budget.

 So put fun money aside.
-It doesn’t have to be for extravaganza.
+It doesn’t have to be an extravaganza.

 For example, buying a book comes from fun money for me.

 Leave Cards at Home

 Not using cards may seem challenging at the beginning.